-3.0 Catch Statistics
+3.0 CATCH STATISTICS

-3.1 Method of determining catch statistics
+3.1 Method of Determining Catch Statistics

-In the absence of catch reports to NAFO, the catch statistics for each non-Contracting Party are obtained primarily from logbooks/verbal conversations with masters during courtesy boardings combined with an estimate for non-boarded periods.
+In the absence of catch reports to NAFO, the catch statistics for each non-member nation are obtained primarily from logbooks/verbal conversations with masters during courtesy boardings combined with an estimate for non-boarded periods.
 Estimated statistics represent a "best estimate" of vessel activity and catches.
-A brief step by step method to determine catches for non-Contracting Parties vessels follows:
+A brief step by step method to determine catches for non-member vessels follows: